 - 7 cups Vegetable or Chicken broth

-- 1 pound Kielbasa sausage thinly sliced
+- 1 pound Kielbasa sausage sliced in 1/2 inch pieces

 - 10 cups cooked white or brown rice